aaronbloomfield/pdr/tutorials/05-make/index.md

 CXX=clang++ $(CXXFLAGS)
 ```

 This line defines the C++ compiler to be 'clang++'.
 It also specifies to put any clang++ flags after the compiler command -- so if we defined the flags to be '-Wall', then each compilation by `$(CXX)` would include that option.
-We don't define CXXFLAGS in that file, but it's a good idea to put CXXFLAGS there, so that if we do add a CXXFLAGS variable, we won't have to make any other changes.

 To use a variable, surround it by $ and parentheses.
 For example, `$(CXX) project.cpp` would substitute the value of the `CXX` variable and result in `clang++ project.cpp`.